MicrosoftDocs/visualstudio-docs/docs/msbuild/solution-filters.md

 ---
 # Solution filters in MSBuild

 Solution filter files are JSON files with the extension *.snlf* that indicate which projects to build or load from all the projects in a solution.
-Starting with MSBuild 16.7, you can invoke MSBuild with the solution filter file to build the solution with filtering enabled.
-See [Filtered solutions](../ide/filtered-solutions.md).
+Starting with MSBuild 16.7, you can invoke MSBuild on the solution filter file to build the solution with filtering enabled.

 > [!NOTE]
 > The solution filter file reduces the set of projects that will be loaded or built and simplifies the format.
 The solution file is still required.